Haripuñjaya: Wars and conquest by Lan Na

-In the twelfth century, during the reign of King Adityaraja, who, together with his brother Chadachota (จันทรโชติ), were previously princes of Suphannabhum but fled to Haripuñjaya after the kingdom was annexed by Lavo of Tambralinga's prince Kampoch, came into conflict with the Khmers who took over Lavo from Tambralinga in 1002.
-Adityaraja, with an assist from Suphannabhum, annexed Lavo in 1052 and appointed his brother, Chadachota, the king of Lavo.
-This marked the end of Khmer influence in the Menam Valley.
-Lamphun inscriptions from 1213, 1218, and 1219, mention King Sabbadhisiddhi endowing Buddhist monuments.
+In the twelfth century Haripuñjaya was ruled by King Adityaraja.
+The Jinakalamali dates a stupa of his to 1063, which Woodward would place, probably, in the twelfth century.
+On Phra Borihan Thepthani's account, Adityaraja and his brother Chadachota (จันทรโชติ) had been princes of Suphannabhum and fled to Haripuñjaya after that kingdom was annexed by Lavo under Tambralinga's prince Kampoch.
+They then came into conflict with the Khmers who had taken over Lavo from Tambralinga in 1002.
+With an assist from Suphannabhum, Adityaraja annexed Lavo in 1052 and appointed his brother the king of Lavo.
+The Yonok Chronicle presents this as the end of Khmer influence in the Menam valley.

 The chronicles say that Austroasiatic-speaking people, possibly Kuy people and/or Lawa people, from the northern polity of Umongasela (อุโมงคเสลา) in the present-day Fang unsuccessfully besieged Haripuñjaya several times during the 10th–11th century.
 In 957, due to such invasions, a Haripuñjaya noble named Aphai Kamini (อภัยคามินี) went south and refounded Sukhothai, which previously was abandoned around the 6th century.
+The Cāmadevivaṃsa has a second departure in the same period.
+It records that the people of Haripuñjaya fled a cholera epidemic to Sudhamma, that is Thaton in lower Myanmar, and that the city fell into decline and was abandoned.
+The king of Pagan restored Sudhamma for them, and they then moved on to Hamsavati, Bago, where they found the local language the same as their own.
+Moore and San Win note that the account leaves much unexplained and has been questioned because the surviving copies are late.
+What is generally agreed, they say, is only that the migration came from the Lamphun, Lampang and Phrae area.

-The early 13th century was a golden time for Haripuñjaya, as the chronicles talk only about religious activities or constructing buildings, not about wars.
-Nevertheless, Haripuñjaya was besieged in 1292 by the Tai Yuan king Mangrai, who incorporated it into his Lan Na ("One Million Rice Fields") kingdom.
+For the early thirteenth century the chronicles record only religious and building activity, and no wars.
+In 1292 Haripuñjaya was besieged by the Tai Yuan king Mangrai, who incorporated it into his Lan Na ("One Million Rice Fields") kingdom.
 The plan set up by Mangrai to overpower Haripuñjaya began by dispatching Ai Fa (อ้ายฟ้า) on an espionage mission to create chaos in Haripuñjaya.
 Ai Fa managed to spread discontent among the population, which weakened Haripuñjaya and made it possible for Mangrai to take the kingdom over.
 Phraya Yi Ba, the last king of Haripuñjaya, was forced to flee south to Lampang.
+Hiram Woodward describes Haripuñjaya as the one place where a record of continuity survives, a line of late-Dvaravati Mon speakers passing into the Tai kingdom centred on Chiang Mai.